Skip to content

 If in a vehicle:

-- Stop in a clear area away from buildings, trees, overpasses, underpasses, or utility wires.
+• Stop in a clear area away from buildings, trees, overpasses, and utility wires.

 Access and Functional Needs

 Persons with access and functional needs should follow Drop, Cover, Hold On as closely as possible.
-For example, wheelchair users should lock their chair, cover their head with any hard object they can, and hold on until the shaking stops.
+Wheelchair users should lock their chair, protect their head with a hard object, and hold on until shaking stops.
 More information on best actions for those with access and functional needs can be found at Earthquake Country Alliance.

 Contact